compsocialscience/summer-institute/2025/korea/apply.md

 # Apply

-**This page is under construction.
-Check back soon for more up-to-date info!**

 ## Eligibility

-We invite applicants from advanced Ph.D. students students, postdoctoral researchers, and faculty within 7 years of their Ph.D., who are able to attend the program in KAIST / KDI - South Korea.
-We welcome applicants from all backgrounds and fields of study, particularly ... .
-About ... participants will be invited.
-However, there are no restrictions based on citizenship, country of study, or country of employment.
+Participation is restricted to graduate students (including master and PhD students), postdoctoral researchers, and untenured faculty within 7 years of their Ph.D.
+If you are an undergraduate student with substantial research experience, you are encouraged to apply.
+We also receive applications from incoming PhD students.
+We welcome applicants from all backgrounds and fields of study, especially those currently under-represented groups in computational social science.
+About fifteen participants will be invited, and participants are expected to fully attend and participate in the entire one-week program held at KDI School

 The Summer Institute aims to bring together computational social scientists across all levels of technical experience.
 Participants with less experience with social science research will be expected to complete additional readings in advance of the Institute, and participants with less experience coding will be expected to complete SICSS boot camp.